-WELCOME – I am a portrait artist specialising in both people and pet portraits.
-I create drawings or paintings directly from your photographs – choose from graphite pencil on archival cartridge paper, watercolour, or traditional oils on canvas.
-Based in London, I take portraiture commissions from all over the UK and abroad including Europe, the US, the Middle East and Australia, and send portraits out by secure courier delivery.
-Unlike those portrait artists who require an extensive series of sittings I work entirely from digital photos which customers can email over to me, making the process quicker and less expensive.
-Please browse through the galleries above
+I am a portrait artist specialising particularly in pencil portraits of children.
+I also work in watercolour and traditional oils on canvas.
+Based in London, I take portraiture commissions from all over the UK and abroad.
+Unlike those portrait artists who require a series of sittings I work entirely from digital photographs which customers can email directly to me.

 Although I also draw adults, my most common subjects are children and my style has evolved to suit their delicate complexions.
 I try to use as light a touch as possible in order to try to capture this luminosity, as well as the sparkle in their eyes.
 Generally I avoid rubbing the pencil into the paper excessively to create shading, as I think this makes for a dull skin tone.
 Instead I prefer to build layers of soft hatching and cross hatching to create shadow.

 I try to capture the child’s character and in order to do this I like to find out a bit about their personality so I can reflect it within the portrait.
 Although I work from one key photograph in order to achieve an accurate likeness, I like to see several more in order to get a rounded impression of their features.

 Commissioning a portrait